gc-na/cshellwiki.github.io/wiki/basename_english.md

-# [Linux] Bash basename用法: Extract the filename from a path
+# [Unix] C Shell (csh) basename Uso: Extract the filename from a path

 ## Overview
-The `basename` command in Bash is used to extract the filename from a given path.
-It removes any leading directory components, leaving only the final component, which is typically the file name itself.
-This is particularly useful when you need to work with just the file name in scripts or command-line operations.
+The `basename` command is used to strip the directory and suffix from file names, leaving only the base file name.
+This is particularly useful when you need to manipulate or display just the file name without its path or extension.

 ## Usage
 The basic syntax of the `basename` command is as follows: